Raynaud's disease

 Experts don't fully understand the cause of Raynaud's attacks.
 But blood vessels in the hands and feet appear to react too strongly to cold temperatures or stress.

-With Raynaud's, arteries to the fingers and toes narrow when exposed to cold or stress.
-The narrowed arteries limit blood flow.
-Over time, these small arteries can thicken slightly and limit blood flow even more.
+With Raynaud's, blood vessels to the fingers and toes narrow when exposed to cold or stress.
+The narrowed vessels limit blood flow.
+Over time, these small blood vessels can thicken slightly and limit blood flow even more.

 Cold temperatures are the most likely cause of an attack.
 Examples are putting hands in cold water, taking something from a freezer or being in cold air.
 For some people, emotional stress can trigger an episode.